OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/index.md

 Make sure the target server is accessible by the port you specify.

-The Octopus server will attempt to perform the required protocol handshakes and obtain the remote endpoint's public key fingerprint automatically rather than have you enter it manually.
+The Octopus Server will attempt to perform the required protocol handshakes and obtain the remote endpoint's public key fingerprint automatically rather than have you enter it manually.
 This fingerprint is stored and verified by the server on all subsequent connections.

 If this discovery process is not successful, you will need to click **ENTER DETAILS MANUALLY**.

 5. Give the target a name.
 6. Select which environment the deployment target will be assigned to.
 7. Choose or create at least one target role for the deployment target and click **Save**.
 Learn about [target roles](/docs/infrastructure/deployment-targets/index.md#target-roles).
-8. Select the account that will be used for the Octopus server and the SSH target to communicate.
+8. Select the account that will be used for the Octopus Server and the SSH target to communicate.
 9. If entering the details manually, enter the **Host**, **Port** and the host's [fingerprint](#fingerprint).

 You can retrieve the fingerprint of the default key configured in your sshd\_config file from the target server with the following command: